Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 ## companyPeers

-> [String] companyPeers(symbol)
+> [String] companyPeers(symbol, opts)

 Peers

 Get company peers.
-Return a list of peers in the same country and sub-industry
+Return a list of peers operating in the same country and sector/industry.

 ### Example